 I read a lot about adoption.
 Blog posts, articles, books . . . if it’s about adoption, I read it.
 And I’ve noticed a theme when it comes to what adoptive parents wish other people knew about adoption.
 Again and again, I read things like “please tell your kids about adoption so I don’t have to do it.”
 Well, I will agree to disagree with those authors.
 As an adoptive mom, I am perfectly happy to teach your kids about adoption.
+There’s a lot a wish your child knew.
 I’ve watched my preteen daughter do this several times lately (both with peers and with younger children—when their parents were out of earshot).
 And, I have to say, she does it with more grace and honesty than I’ve seen many adults use in potentially tricky conversations.

 I try to tread lightly in giving advice to other parents, because I know that we are all doing the best that we can with the circumstances in which we find ourselves.
 If you know that my family has been built through adoption, and you are asking what your child should know about it, the battle is already half won.
 You are aware and sensitive to the feelings of others.
 Here are the top three things that I think your child needs to know about adoption: